Expert NFL DFS picks, stacks, lineup advice, for Sunday Night Football

-NFL DFS, Bills vs. Patriots: Top DraftKings, FanDuel daily Fantasy football picks for Sunday Night Football
+NFL DFS, Bills vs. Patriots: Best DraftKings, FanDuel daily Fantasy football picks for Sunday Night Football

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Patriots vs. Bills on Sunday Night Football